nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M07 - Building a REST API/L1 - Controller Basics.md

 In this module, we’re going to take a closer look at some of the core Spring MVC annotations that are useful not only when building a REST API, but also when building a more traditional MVC application.

-The relevant module you need to import when you're starting with this lesson is: [m8-controller-basics-start](https://github.com/eugenp/learn-spring/tree/module8/m8-controller-basics-start)
+The relevant module for this lesson is: [controller-basics-end](https://github.com/nbicocchi/spring-boot-course/tree/module8/controller-basics-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m8-controller-basics-end](https://github.com/eugenp/learn-spring/tree/module8/m8-controller-basics-end)

 ## Overview